Will Your Medicare Plan Be On Your Side Against Cancer?

 Imagine having to tell your loved ones in a few years that you unwittingly left regular Medicare for a private, for-profit, restricted-choice Medicare Advantage plan and now they will not pay for the cancer treatment you believe will give you the best chance to live.

-I would appreciate the chance to personally work with you to help you understand your Medicare options so you can choose the Medicare plan that is right for you.
+I would appreciate the chance to help you understand your Medicare options so you can choose the right Medicare plan for you both now and in the future.